Cheap Aircon Gas Top Up Service in Singapore

 If you aircon is running well but not cooling, it might be caused by gas leaking.
 We are an air conditioning contractor that offers the best in class maintenance and care for your air conditioning.
-Our team of experienced engineers have the expertise required for aircon repair, maintenance, installation, servicing and more.
+Our team of experienced engineers have the expertise required for top-up aircon gas, aircon repair, maintenance, installation, servicing and more.
 We are always happy to help you to take care of your unit.

 There are several different types of gas that are used in air conditioning units.
 The two main ones that are seen on the market today are R22, and R410.